ARTICLE I - TITLES

 - If a team forfeits one game during the regular season they will no longer be eligible for the playoffs.
 However that team will have the option of paying a “buy-back-in” fee which will make them eligible for the playoffs.
 A team that defaults one game during the regular season will not be required to pay this while still remaining eligible for the playoffs.
-Any team that misses more than one game whether by forfeit or default will no longer be eligible for the playoffs, they will not be allowed to pay the “buy-back-in” fee and they will be removed from the league for the rest of the year.
+Any team that misses more than one game, one of which is by forfeit will no longer be eligible for the playoffs, they will not be allowed to pay the “buy-back-in” fee and they will be removed from the league for the rest of the year.

 ARTICLE X - POSTPONEMENTS AND RESCHEDULES

 - Unless a game is postponed, all games must be played as scheduled.
 Postponements must, and will be made and approved by the IM Office.
 Postponement dates will be posted on league sheets on the web.

 - In the case of inclement weather, a decision will be made one hour prior to the first scheduled contest of the day (usually 2:30 pm).
 Please call 831-2365 for weather information.